THU-syh/biostack/custom/readme.txt

-Place your own custom apps, projects, libraries, and tools here.
+Place your own original apps, projects, libraries, and tools in this directory as new motivating examples.